tirthPatel177/WebDev-Kickstart/README.md

 # WebDev-Kickstart

 Hello!
-This is one of the way to implementation of the project done in Web dev kick start event.
+This is one of the way to implement the project done in Web dev kick start event.